arielkonopka/Gardens-of-Eris/README.md

-# Garden of Eris or Obnoxious labirynth.
+# Garden of Eris or Obnoxious Labyrinth

 Welcome to my pet project.
 I started it in [Python](https://github.com/arielkonopka/pyLurker), but got to the conclusion, that Python would not deliver sufficient speed with the number of elements I plan to have at the same time.

-From the beginning, this project is not *product oriented*, but rather it is a way to spend little time on building somthing.
-I stopped writting code many years ago, and I simply wanted to feel the joy of coding again.
+From the beginning, this project is not *product oriented*, but rather it is a way to spend little time on building something.
+I stopped writing code many years ago, and I simply wanted to feel the joy of coding again.
 Since my life is rather not that *computer centric*, I spend fairly little time one the project, and therefore it advances slowly.

 **This is work in progress.
 It usually works, but be warned.**
-# Recent build status:
+# Recent build status

 [![GoEoOL](https://github.com/arielkonopka/Gardens-of-Eris/actions/workflows/cmake.yml/badge.svg)](https://github.com/arielkonopka/Gardens-of-Eris/actions/workflows/cmake.yml)

 ## Why the idea